FabianHahn/shoveler-spatialos/README.md

 Run CMake to configure the project, which includes downloading the correct version of the SpatialOS C++ SDK, the schema compiler, and the standard library schema:
 ```
-# Linux:
+# Linux: (select either a debug or a release build)
+cmake -DCMAKE_BUILD_TYPE=Debug .. # debug build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release .. # release build

 # Windows:
-cmake -G "Visual Studio 14 2015 Win64" ..
+cmake -G "Visual Studio 15 2017 Win64" ..
 ```
+Depending on the speed of your Internet connection, this step might take a while the first time you run it!

-The following command will build a complete project assembly by generating C++ code for the included [schema](schema/shoveler.schema), compiling shoveler and its dependencies, compiling the [seeders](workers/seeders) and running them to generate initial snapshots, and building executables for both the included [client](workers/client/client.cpp) and [server](workers/server/server.cpp) workers:
+The following command will build a complete project assembly by generating C++ code for the included [schema](schema/shoveler.schema), compiling shoveler and its dependencies, compiling the [seeders](seeders) and running them to generate initial snapshots, and building executables for [all included workers](workers):
 ```
-# Linux (change N to the number of threads you want to compile with):
+# Linux: (select the number of threads to compile with)
-make -jN
+make # compile with a single thread
+make -j$(nproc) # compile with all CPU hyperthreads

-# Windows:
+# Windows: (select either a debug or a release build)
+cmake --build . --config debug # debug build
-cmake --build . --config release
+cmake --build . --config release # release build
 ```

 ### Local deployment

-To run a local deployment, simply run the following command:
+To run a local deployment, simply run one of the following command:
 ```
 spatial alpha local launch --launch_config=lights.json --snapshot=build/seeders/lights.snapshot # start the lights demo
 spatial alpha local launch --launch_config=tiles.json --snapshot=build/seeders/tiles.snapshot # start the tiles demo